 Matthew is a longtime fan of live theatre and spent his high school years performing in community theater in southern Ohio.
 He has proudly watched his children perform on stages from Massachusetts to California, including SLO REP. Matthew has served for over two decades as a staff member and consultant for universities and non-profits, focusing on fundraising and volunteer training.
 He also has served on a number of non-profit boards, including the Boston Children’s Theater and the Association of Fundraising Professionals.
 Matthew is a member of the fundraising staff for Cal Poly and a SLO resident since 2009.

 Richard Luckett is a 30 year resident of San Luis Obispo, a retired PG&E engineer, and a supporter of the arts.
-He has been a long time patron of the San Luis Obispo Little Theater and pleased to be a member of the Board of Directors.
+He has been a long time patron of the San Luis Obispo Repertory Theatre, and is pleased to be a member of the Board of Directors.

 It all started in a parking lot in SLO one June day in 1992 when a friend said they needed board members at SLO REP. “Send your resume over right away,” I was told.
 I did and I have been an active member of the theatre group ever since serving as President of the Board three different times, actually being employed for about 18 months and generally doing whatever is necessary to make our theatre the best ever.
 It is a joy to see how far we have come in these 21 years and I look forward to serving this theatre for many years to come!